justinthelaw/uds-rke2/docs/INIT.md

 # Custom Zarf Init

-The custom Zarf init package comes with MinIO, for its feature-rich S3-compatible API, and Rook-Ceph as the backing S3-compatible object storage solution.
+The custom Zarf init package comes with 3 flavors:

+1. `local-path`: [Local Path Provisioner](./LOCAL-PATH.md) as the backing StorageClass with MinIO for its S3-compatible API
+2. `longhorn`: [Longhorn](./LONGHORN.md) as the backing StorageClass with MinIO for its S3-compatible API
+3. `rook-ceph`: [Rook-Ceph](./ROOK-CEPH.md) as a comprehensive block, object, and file StorageClass set with a built-in S3-compatible API

 ## Order of Deployment